Livnatc/emotions_clf/README.md

 ## Results

-Comparison of MFCC vs Mel-spectrogram inputs showed that Mel-spectrogram are significantly getting better results.
+Comparison of MFCC vs Mel-spectrogram inputs showed that Mel-spectrogram achieved significantly better results.

 CNN Performance: Achieved 35% accuracy on the test set with Mel features.